HomeRobot: Open-Vocabulary Mobile Manipulation: HomeRobot Implementation Details

 \subsection{Low-Level Control for Navigation}

 The Hello Stretch software provides a native interface for controlling the linear and angular velocities of the differential-drive robot base.
-While we do expose an interface for users to control these velocities directly, it is desireable to have desired short-term goals as a more intuitive action space for policies, and to make them update-able at any instant to allow for replanning.
+While we do expose an interface for users to control these velocities directly, it is desirable to have desired short-term goals as a more intuitive action space for policies, and to make them updateable at any instant to allow for replanning.

-Thus, we implemented a velocity controller that produces continuous velocity commands that moves the robot to an input goal pose.
-The controller operates in a heuristic manner: by rotating the robot so that it faces the goal position at all times while moving towards the goal position, and then rotating to reach the goal orientation once goal position is reached.
+Thus, we implemented a velocity controller that produces continuous velocity commands that move the robot to an input goal pose.
+The controller operates in a heuristic manner: by rotating the robot so that it faces the goal position at all times while moving towards the goal position, and then rotating to reach the goal orientation once the goal position is reached.
 The velocities to induce these motions are inferred with a trapezoidal velocity profile and some conditional checks to prevent it from overshooting the goal.

 \paragraph{Limitations} The Fast Marching Method-based motion planning from prior work~\cite{gervet2022navigating} that we describe in Sec.~\ref{sec:navigation-details}.
-It assumes the agent is a cylinder, and therefore is much more limited in where it can navigate than, e.g., a sampling based motion planner like RRT-connect~\cite{kuffner2000rrt} which can take orientation into account.
+It assumes the agent is a cylinder, and therefore is much more limited in where it can navigate than, e.g., a sampling-based motion planner like RRT-connect~\cite{kuffner2000rrt} which can take orientation into account.
 In addition, our semantic mapping requires a list of classes for use with DETIC~\cite{zhou2022detecting}; instead, it would be good to use a fully open-vocabulary scene representation like CLIP-Fields~\cite{shafiullah2022clip}, ConceptFusion~\cite{jatavallabhula2023conceptfusion}, or USA-Net~\cite{bolte2023usa}, which would also improve our motion planning significantly.